 Treatment: Most insect bites and stings are self-limiting and will resolve in a day or so.
 Carefully remove wasp or bee stings.
 Applying an ice pack or cortisone cream can help to reduce swelling.
 If itching continues to be a problem, you can give your cat some Benadryl to relieve symptoms.

 Seek veterinary care immediately if your cat is experiencing severe swelling or breathing difficulty.
 Have somebody phone ahead to alert the veterinarian you are bringing in a cat who may be experiencing anaphylaxis.

 Image courtesy Monica R., Flickr

-There are several types of mites which can affect cats.
+Several types of mites can affect cats.
 Scabies, Demodex, and Sarcoptes.

-Treatment of feline scabies is with dips such as lime sulfur or Revolution, which is a topical flea/worming medication.
+Treatment: Lime sulfur dips or Revolution, which is a topical flea/worming medication.
 Clip cats with long coats before treatment and wash all bedding thoroughly.

-Treatment of pemphigus involves immunosuppressive therapy to stop the cat’s immune system attacking the tissues.
+Treatment: Immunosuppressive therapy to stop the cat’s immune system from attacking the tissues.
 Corticosteroids are the first choice of treatment.
 If there is no improvement within 7-14 days, low-dose chemotherapy drugs may be added.
 Antibiotics may also be prescribed if your cat has developed a secondary skin infection.